 As people of God we have a commitment to care for the poor and for the stranger at our gates.
 Working to address structures and decisions that may be unjust, we partner directly with families and communities on a local level and we advocate at a national level.
 Whether it is food insecurity, civil unrest, gender inequality, or environmental degradation, many factors are at work that limit the potential of people around the world.
-Whether it’s displacement and migration, food insecurity, environmental degradation, persecution, gender inequality, or the challenges created by a changing climate, many factors are at work that limits the potential of people around the world.

 Your voice can combine with the voices of many others to urge our elected representatives to be proactive on issues that exacerbate poverty and inequality.

 Use your voice: you can choose to write a letter, organize for deeper learning, share stories, visit an elected official, pray for the oppressed, or join conversations with trusted advocacy organizations.

 World Renew has identified several key issues that we’d love for you to join us in tackling:

 World Renew believes that creation care is essential for thriving communities.
 We acknowledge that God is the creator of all things, and has called us to be faithful stewards of creation.

 World Renew is committed to helping small farmers feed their families and earn extra income through sustainable agriculture practices that protect and nourish the land.
 Many of these farmers are struggling to adapt to changes in the climate - especially in terms of changes in rainy seasons, healthy growing temperatures, and increased flooding.
 Access projects, stories, and videos* here.

 *new video stories from Bangladesh available for download Spring 2018